-Here’s a quick guide on visiting Kaas Plateau, one of my personal favourite places in the whole wide world!
+Here’s a quick guide on visiting Kaas Plateau, one of my personal favorite places in the whole wide world!

 When to visit Kaas Plateau

-The place is beautiful all-round the year, even in summers!
+The place is beautiful all-round the year, even in summer!
 Although you can’t observe the flowers, visiting Kaas Plateau in May can be a refreshing change from the hot weather.

 June to September are the best months to enjoy it to the fullest.
 Take it from a local who has visited the place for 27 years, the 3 weeks between the end of Ganapati to the beginning of Navratri are the best time to visit Kaas Plateau, you can check the dates for the festivals online since they keep changing every year.

-The best time to visit Kaas Plateau in 2017 is from end of August to the last week of September.
+The best time to visit Kaas Plateau is from end of August to the last week of September.